Go to AAD Home

 Keratosis pilaris

-This harmless skin condition causes tiny, rough-feeling bumps on the skin.
+This skin condition causes tiny, rough-feeling bumps on the skin.

 Keratosis pilaris causes tiny bumps on the skin

-Because keratosis pilaris is harmless, you don't need to treat it.
-If the itch, dryness, or the appearance of these bumps bothers you, treatment can help.
+While you don't have to treat keratosis pilaris, treatment can help if the itch, dryness, or appearance of bumps bothers you.
 Treatment can ease the symptoms and help you see clearer skin.

 Treating dry skin often helps.
 Dry skin can make these bumps more noticeable.
 In fact, many people say the bumps clear during the summer only to return in the winter.
 If you decide not to treat these bumps and live in a dry climate or frequently swim in a pool, you may see these bumps year round.